 For certain sites, the Company has responded to information requests made by federal, state or local government agencies but has received no response confirming or denying the Company's stated positions.
 As such, estimates of the total costs, or range of possible costs, of remediation, if any, or the Company's share of such costs, if any, cannot be determined with respect to these sites.
 Consequently, the Company is unable to predict the effect thereof on the Company's financial position, cash flows and results of operations.
 Given the information available, management believes the Company has no liability at these sites.
-However, in the event of one or more adverse determinations with respect to such sites in any annual or interim period, the effect on the Company's cash flows and results of operations for those periods could be material.
-Based upon the Company's present knowledge with respect to its involvement at these sites, the possibility of other viable entities' responsibilities for cleanup, and the extended period over which any costs would be incurred, the Company believes that these matters, individually and in the aggregate, will not have a material effect on the Company's financial position.
-However, in the event of one or more adverse determinations with respect to such sites in any annual or interim period, the effect on the Company's financial position.
+However, in the event of one or more adverse determinations with respect to such sites in any annual or interim period, the effect to its involvement at these sites, the possibility of other viable entities' responsibilities for cleanup, and the extended period over which any costs would be incurred, the Company believes that these matters, individually and in the aggregate, will not have a material effect on the Company's financial position.
+However, in the event of one or more adverse determinations with respect to such sites in any annual or interim period, the effect on the Company believes that these matters, individually and in the aggregate, will not have a material effect on the Company's financial position.
 However, in the event of one or more adverse determinations with respect to such sites in any annual or interim period, the effect on the Company's cash flows and results of operations for those periods could be material.